chocobearz/reversi/README.md

 Essentially, while traversing through a tree each level will represent alternating players, with one player maximizing their value and the other minimizing their opponent's value.
-The algorithm will always chose the move that results in the best move for that player.
+The algorithm will always choose the move that results in the best move for that player.
 The algorithm never wants to choose a node that may result in a loss.

-Once the entire tree is traversed the branch which results in the most likely win scenarios, given both players maximizing their plays, is chosen as the next move.
+Once the entire tree is traversed, the branch which results in the most likely win scenarios, given both players maximizing their plays, is chosen as the next move.